WGLab/biocluster/06 SGE administration.md

 ## Introduction

 Sun Grid Engine is a job scheduling system that is widely used in computing clusters today.
-Users should use use `qmon` (configure SGE by GUI) and `qconf` (configure SEG by command line) to configure SGE.
+Users should use use `qmon` (configure SGE by GUI) and `qconf` (configure SGE by command line) to configure SGE.

 ## Detailed Reference